codeZeilen/rosetta-test/rosetta-test/spec.md

 ### Required mechanisms
 - Declaring which suite is to be used
 - Filling placeholders, e.g. by implementing methods and adding annotations, or a dictionary mapping placeholder names to function identifiers
-- Starting the execution of the test suite, by calling `run-suite` with the required parameters
+- Starting the execution of the test suite, by calling `run-suite`

 ### Optional mechanisms
 - Warning when placeholders are not defined
 - Proposing snippets to fill placeholders quickly
-- Selecting/excluding tests and capabilities (only, exclude for tests and capabilities) to denote that a certain features is not supported at all
+- Selecting/excluding tests and capabilities (only, exclude for tests and capabilities) to denote that a certain features is not supported at all (done by configuring the suite record)
-- Expected failures to denote that a feature should be supported but is currently not passing the marked tests
+- Expected failures to denote that a feature should be supported but is currently not passing the marked tests (done by configuring the suite record)
 - Integration with host test runner